codefresh-io/docs.codefresh.io/_docs/runtime/hosted-runtime.md

 ---
-title: "Set up Hosted GitOps"
+title: "Set up a hosted (Hosted GitOps) environment (Beta)"
 description: ""
-group: incubation
+group: runtime
 toc: true
 ---

-If you have Codefresh's Hosted GitOps solution, complete the simple setup, and you are all ready to leverage extensive CD Ops capabilities.
+If you have Codefresh's Hosted GitOps, set up your hosted environment, and you are all ready to leverage extensive CD Ops capabilities.
 Read about [Hosted GitOps]({{site.baseurl}}/docs/incubation/intro-hosted-runtime/).

 ### Where to start with Hosted GitOps
-If you have not provisioned a hosted runtime, Codefresh presents you with the setup instructions in the Home dashboard.
+If you have not provisioned a hosted runtime, Codefresh presents you with the setup instructions in the **Home** dashboard.

 * In the Codefresh UI, go to Codefresh [Home](https://g.codefresh.io/2.0/?time=LAST_7_DAYS){:target="\_blank"}.